zeshan-ops/projecto/docs/design/softwareDesignDocument.md

 The view will be restricted to a max width of 80 characters per line (to match the 80 character/line code readability guide).
 ANSI sequences will be used for text formatting - this restricts the program to working only on terminals that support these sequences.

 Each unique view will have its own object which has a single public render function.
+These view objects will have no knowledge of the model at all.
+They will take vector, string, int etc inputs.
+This is to decouple them entirely from the model which makes the code more involved but improves robustness and flexibility.

 <div align=center>